TheBrightSparkDev/TheBrightSparkDev/README.md

 - 👋 Hi, I’m @TheBrightSparkDev
 - 👀 I’m interested in ...
 Coding and marketing!
-- 🌱 I’m currently learning ... html, css, javascript,
+- 🌱 I’m a fully qualified full stack developer and API developer,
 - 💞️ I’m looking to collaborate on ...
 Anything you have in mind?
 - 📫 How to reach me ...
 Drop me a message on my email thebrightspark1@gmail.com